Frequently Asked Questions.

 Which Hollywood studios does Movie Licensing USA represent?

-Movie Licensing USA also works with these studios on a title by title basis: A24, Magnolia Pictures, Weinstein Company, TSI/Amazon, Bleecker Street, Broad Green Pictures, STX Entertainment, Open Road Films, Monterey Media, RaDIUS-TWC, Relativity, Samuel Goldwyn, Turner Pictures and many others.
-For more information on obtaining single event licensing, please order online, contact us or call 1-877-321-1300.
+Movie Licensing USA also works with these studios on a title by title basis: A24, Magnolia Pictures, Cohen Media, IFC Films, Cinedigm, Good Deed Entertainment, Filmrise, The Orchard, Lantern Entertainment, TSI/Amazon, Bleecker Street, STX Entertainment, Monterey Media, Relativity, Samuel Goldwyn and many others.
+For more information on obtaining single event licensing call 1-877-321-1300.

 Why are some movies available under the Annual Site License, but others require a Single Event License?